dspears/query/README.md

 - npm install
 - docker-compose up -d
 - (wait a minute for MySQL to come up)
-- Try out http://localhost:8080 for phpmyadmin username: feedfm, password: C00lVoyage!
+- Try out http://localhost:8080 for phpmyadmin username: dbquery, password: C00lVoyage!
 - npm run seed (this creates the db tables and seeds them with data)
 - npm start
 - Go to http://localhost:3000